maximwebb/InfraWave/README.md

-# infrawave
+# InfraWave
-NodeJS app for storing, managing and playing music
+NodeJS app for storing, managing and playing music.